- Is it worth being a partner?

 Based on the Armstrong Watson benchmarking database, the average partner capital account is £273,000.

 Some firms ask for all of the capital to be paid on entry to partnership, others allow the build-up of capital from reduced drawings over a period of time.

 Most also require capital contributions to increase with seniority.
 In those circumstances, the capital build-up is often linked with an increase in profit share, although the two may not necessarily go hand in hand.

 Most new partners will obtain a partnership capital loan.
-These loans are openly available from the high street banks and from some of the specialist legal sector funders.
+Although lenders appear to be less keen on partnership capital loans, with the main high street banks currently only providing them to firms they are the main bankers for, such loans remain by far the most common way to fund the required capital accounts in professional practices.
 Options include secured and unsecured loans.
 You can also choose a capital and interest repayment loan, or an interest-only loan that is repaid on exit from the partnership.